Master of Communication

-- 8 credit points in one of the specialisation options (Journalism, Public Relations, Television Production, Visual Communication Design)
+> 8 credit points in one of the specialisation options (Digital Media, Journalism, Public Relations, Television Production, Visual Communication Design)

-8 credit points of core units in theory, methods and advanced research (see below, Research Project)
+> A further 6 credit points of core units in research methods and independent research writing

 Refer to the details of each specialisation for availability.